-A council in carrying out its functions under Part 1 (Financial Adminstration) of the Local Government Finance Act (NI) 2011 and Regulation 19 of the Local Government (Capital Finance and Accounting) Regulations (Northern Ireland) 2011 shall have regard to the CIPFA Code of Practice in 'Treasury Management in the Public Services.'
-The Policy is based on this legislation and Code as well as CIPFA's Prudential Code and Guidance from the Department of the Environment.
+A Council in carrying out its functions under Part 1 (Financial Adminstration) of the Local Government Finance Act (NI) 2011 and Regulation 19 of the Local Government (Capital Finance and Accounting) Regulations (Northern Ireland) 2011 shall have regard to the CIPFA Code of Practice in 'Treasury Management in the Public Services.'
+The Policy is based on this legislation and Code as well as CIPFA's Prudential Code and Guidance from the Department for Communities.